NEW STUDY: ALUMINUM DOES LEAK INTO LOW PH ACIDIC DRINKS LIKE KOMBUCHA

 However, despite linking them to my research six months ago they’ve taken no action regarding the potential for the contamination of kombucha beverages packed in cans.
 Their failure to act while continuing to ignore the issue may come to be seen as a dereliction of duty in light of scientific data published last year on The National Library of Medicine web site: “The world's largest biomedical library of trusted health information used by health professionals and the public to advance medicine and improve public health”.

-Its study of acidic drinks with identical pH levels to brewed kombucha, titled Corrosion Behavior of Aluminium-Coated Cans, found that the outer aluminium can not only becomes corrosive to some extent when acting as a medium for low pH acidic drinks, but trace elements from the aluminium leak via the porous “protective” lining into the main drink.
-And notwithstanding the potential for traces of chemicals from the porous polymer plastic lining such as oleoresin, acrylic resin, polyester resin and polyvinyl chloride (PVC) copolymers - which were not subjected to testing in this study - also leaking into low pH acidified drinks.
+Its study of acidic drinks with identical pH levels to brewed kombucha, titled Corrosion Behavior of Aluminium-Coated Cans, found that the outer aluminium can not only becomes corrosive to some extent when acting as a medium for low pH acidic drinks, but trace elements from the aluminium leach via the porous “protective” lining into the main drink.
+And notwithstanding the potential for millions of miscoplastics and trace amounts of chemicals from the porous polymer plastic lining itself such as oleoresin, acrylic resin, polyester resin and polyvinyl chloride (PVC) copolymers - which were not subjected to testing in this study - also leaking into low pH acidified drinks.

 The introduction to the study report states: